YujieMo/YujieMo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Yujie Mo (莫宇杰 in Chinese).
-I am currently a third-year Ph.D. student in Computer Science and Technology at University of Electronic Science and Technology of China (UESTC), under the supervision of Prof. [Xiaofeng Zhu](https://scholar.google.com/citations?user=-bk1CrcAAAAJ&hl=zh-CN&oi=ao).
-My research interests include graph representation learning and self-supervised/unsupervised learning.
+I am currently a Postdoctoral Research Fellow at [ZhangLab](https://zhanglab.comp.nus.edu.sg/), supervised by Prof. Yang Zhang.
+I received my Ph.D. in Computer Science and Technology from the University of Electronic Science and Technology of China (UESTC), where I was advised by Prof. [Xiaofeng Zhu](https://scholar.google.com/citations?user=-bk1CrcAAAAJ&hl=zh-CN&oi=ao).
+During my Ph.D., I also spent time as a visiting student at the Learning and Vision (LV) Lab at the National University of Singapore, supervised by Prof. [Xinchao Wang](https://scholar.google.com/citations?user=w69Buq0AAAAJ&hl=zh-CN&oi=ao).
+My research interests include protein structure prediction, protein design, graph representation learning, and self-supervised/unsupervised learning.
-Previously, I got my bachelor’s degree in Computer Science and Technology at Northeastern University (Shenyang, China) in 2020.
-Later, I was admitted to UESTC for a Master’s degree in 2020 and transferred to pursue the Ph.D. degree in 2022.
-And now, I am a visiting Ph.D. student of Learning and Vision (LV) Lab at the National University of Singapore under the supervision of Prof. [Xinchao Wang](https://scholar.google.com/citations?user=w69Buq0AAAAJ&hl=zh-CN&oi=ao).
 Check my CV for more details.

 Welcome to contacting me about research or internship by emails.